 Furthermore, you might want to let the team participate in the hiring of new employees.

-If you are hiring a new manager, for example, why not have each candidate do a 10-minute presentation in front of the team and ask each employee for their feedback on the candidates.
+If you are hiring a new manager, for example, why not have each candidate do a 10-minute presentation in front of the team and ask each employee for feedback on the candidates?

-You might also find that some employees who at work are quite introverted, come out of their shell in these social activities.
+You might also find that some employees who at work are quite introverted, come out of their shells in these social activities.

 Other employees might also work alone or in small teams and inviting these staff to mix with the bigger team can be great for creating a more unified and dynamic team.